TVR Cerbera Speed 12

-The TVR Cerbera Speed 12, originally known as the Project 7/12, is a high performance sports car designed by TVR in 1997.
-Based on the TVR Cerbera, the vehicle was intended to be both the world's highest performance road car and the basis for a GT1 class endurance racer.
+The TVR Cerbera Speed 12, originally known as the Project 7/12, is a sports car designed by TVR in 1997.
+Based on the TVR Cerbera, the vehicle was intended to be both the world's fastest road car and the basis for a GT1 class endurance racer.
 However, problems during its development, changing GT1 class regulations and the eventual decision that it was simply incapable of being used as a road car forced TVR executives to abandon its development.

 The engine, displacing 7.7 L and having twelve cylinders, was reportedly capable of producing nearly 1000 hp, although an exact measurement was never made.
 Nonetheless, it was claimed to have a top speed greater than that of the McLaren F1.

 History

 Project 7/12 concept

 The vehicle, known as the TVR Project 7/12, first appeared at the 1996 Birmingham Motor Show and dominated the show once it was unveiled, attracting more crowds than any other cars in the show.
 The number "7" referred to the 7.7 litre (actually 7.73 L) engine, and "12" for the number of cylinders in the engine.
 TVR claimed that the engine would have a power output of more than 800 hp and be faster than the McLaren F1.
 The first concepts shown were based on FIA GT1 class race rules which meant that they would be restricted to 660 hp but the weight would be kept at roughly 1000 kg.
 The road car would weigh the same but without the restrictors, the power was greatly increased.
 Despite the claims, the actual output figure was not recorded.
 It had a specially built 6-speed manual transmission and clutch.
 The engine was essentially made from two TVR AJP6 straight-6 engines mated on a single crankshaft.
 Unusually for an automobile of its type, the Speed Twelve's engine block was not constructed of cast iron or aluminium alloy, but rather of steel and was designed by John Ravenscroft.